-Now this data isn't speed data as I'm not going to revert a test site for this, but you can see simply from how heavy the code of Yoast is.
+Now, this data don’t speed data as I’m not going to revert a test site for this, but you can see simply from how heavy the code of Yoast is.

 Remember that the free version of Rank Math has more features than Yoast.
-So the code is much more streamline.
+So the code is much more streamlined.

 This is just a short one, more of a notable mention actually, but I haven’t seen any negative speed effect.
 WordFence is something I install on every WordPress site as it will block most malicious login attempts.

 Anything beyond these plugins listed above should be considered as BLOAT.
 So just be conscious on what you are actually installing onto your website.

 This is the perfect time to clean up your plugins and speed up your WordPress site!